MSc Dental Public Health

 Learning and teaching

-The programme is delivered as a series of modules, containing a mix of lectures, seminars, workshops and practicals, complemented by e-learning.
+The course is delivered as a series of modules, containing a mix of lectures, seminars, workshops and practicals, complemented by e-learning.
+It will teach you to:

 - critically analyse and debate the theories and issues related to dental public health and effectively communicate these ideas